Belmont and Little Sugar Loaf

 There are a few human tripods squatted around the summits, hard to tell who they are with the cameras stuck to their faces, judging by the voice I think it was Andrew Hanney.
 Myself Beth and Tommy jostle for position down the dip and back up to the second summit (has anyone else ever looked at this mountain and thought “Camel Toe”??) as we descend the second summit, I think I’m ahead, it’s hard to tell while dancing between those spikey rocks.
 There’s one guy in front, we are all trying not to fall, he offers to let us past (gent), someone shouts “wire” so we all shout wire.
 There’s even some loose shale here, this race has it all.
 I can still here Beth on my heels so I try pick up the pace, we are back to easy trails as we pass some sort of gallows that I assume the locals use for impaling the heads of their enemies.
 Must ask Ange sometime.

-Down the hill and a very sharp 180 right turn, a few head go straight on, we try call em back.
+Down the hill and a very sharp 180 right turn, a few heads go straight on, we try call em back.
 As I think to myself I’m glad didn’t miss that, dopes, somebody calls me back to the right and uphill.
 I push up the hill, legs are getting tired now and a few windy burps just to remind me it’s not gone away ya know.
 The sweat has ruined my glasses again so I stop for a few seconds and give them a wipe while complaining about it, a few runners pass while asking if I’m Ok.
 We pop out near Shays gate and take a left, a quick chicane around Rachel’s boulder, we are back to the bottom of the killer climb, it’s still a decent hill at this point, a steep gravel trail.
 There are two options here, slowdown and control the run or throw yourself down the hill, I opt for the latter.
 Apparently this what the pros like Killian Jornet do, use the downhill as recovery.
 I pass two guys with my killer strategy.
 We take the left, they pass by me again.
 Right, down a narrower hill past Laura and left for the burst energy to take it home, but there is no energy.
 Few more windy burps, just keep moving now.
 I haven’t studied the course but from last year I remember the extra bit of lumpy mountain bike trails they threw on the end of the race just to treat us, so I hold back a little, a few more pass me clever enough to keep some in the tank for the finish (or are just fitter).
 Back to ups and downs of the perimeter path we came out, it feels much longer now.
 I hear the crowd cheering at the finish line.
 More burps.
 Turn right, relieved that mountain bike bit is blocked with tape, thank god.
 Ok people are cheering, better try run fast.
-Cross the mate and find some nice soft grass to collapse on.
+Cross the mat and find some nice soft grass to collapse on.
 Must, do, more, training.
 It shouldn’t be this hard.

 I get up and wander round, Beth points out that I look like sh*t, “why are you so pale?”
 It shouldn’t be this hard… I clean myself up and mooch around for a lift to the pub.
 Found one for the bike first (thanks John) then Ger Power got my worn out body there (thanks Ger).
 I self-medicate with a pint ( thanks again Ger) and am soon feeling better.
 There’s sausages and chips, lovely.
 Results are gleamed from the laptop beside me by Alister and John, Ange shouts out the prize giving, well done to winners, they put us all to shame.
 The raffle is usually the highlight but tonight its presenting John Shiels with an award for outstanding service in the hills.
 There would only be half the photos in the club if it weren’t for John.
 Lots more chats and a couple more pints.
 I’m offered a lift home in the IMRA presidential motorcade which the bike and I gladly take.